jpdevries/makeanico/README.md

 | main.min.css | 2.3kB            |
 | **TOTAL**    | **8.0kB**        |

 That's the initial load.
-If you include `init.min.js` which is lazy-loaded right off the bat for users whose scripts can cut the mustard then we're at:
+If you include `init.min.js` which is lazy-loaded right off the bat for users whose scripts can cut the mustard then we're&nbsp;at:

 | Name         | Size (GZIP)      |
 | ------------ |:----------------:|